 But the elites want a very different form of government.
 If the people want a socially conservative, interventionist state, the elites want a socially liberal, globalist oligarchy.
-Thus, they want to dismantle all the barriers that stand in their way: tariffs, borders, unions, national identities and attachments, and so on.
-Jonathan Bowden called this global neoliberal system “Left-wing capitalism,” a marriage of Leftist values and hyper-stratified, oligarchical capitalism.
+Thus they want to dismantle all the barriers that stand in their way: tariffs, borders, unions, national identities and attachments, etc. Jonathan Bowden called this global neoliberal system “Left-wing oligarchy,” a marriage of Leftist values and hyper-stratified, oligarchical capitalism.

 When the Democrats get into power, they give the elites what they want: more social degeneracy.
 But they don’t touch neoliberal economic policies, because that’s also what the elites want.
-When the Republicans are in power, they give tax cuts to oligarchs, but they don’t deliver on the really important issues, like building a border wall, because the oligarchs don’t want that any more than they want socially conservative policies.
+When the Republicans are in power, they give tax cuts to oligarchs, but they don’t deliver on the really important issues, like building a border wall, because the oligarchs don’t want that any more than they want social conservatism.

 Contemporary representative democracy also thrives on negative legitimization.
-The Democrats in America say, “Vote for us, because we’re not those horrible Republicans!”
-And the Republicans say, “Vote for us, because we’re not those horrible Democrats!”
-People get elected not based on what they represent, or even on who they are, but on who they are not.
-This basically gives them a blank check to do whatever they want when they are in office, so long as they are sufficiently unlike their hated enemies.
+The Democrats in America say: “Vote for us, because we’re not those horrible Republicans!”
+And the Republicans say: “Vote for us, because we’re not those horrible Democrats!”
+People get elected into power, based not on what they represent, or even on who they are, but on who they are not.
+This gives them a blank check to do whatever they want when they are in office, so long as they are sufficiently unlike their hated enemies.
 And, through some strange coincidence, they always find it easier to go along with the establishment agenda of social liberalism and global oligarchy.

 When Donald Trump was elected, he struck terror into the hearts of the elites.
 But what has he done as President?
 Everything the oligarchy loves: typical Republican policies.
 But he has not built a border wall.
 That is very telling.
 It is the same old pattern.
-Western liberal democracy thrives on giving people all sorts of choices, except what we really want.
-Unmasking this pattern contributes a great deal to political de-alignment and the rise of National Populism.
+Western liberal democracy thrives on giving the people all sorts of choices, except what we really want.
+Unmasking this pattern contributes a great deal to political dealignment and the rise of national populism.

 Riding the Wave

-The only way establishment parties are going to be able to compete with National Populism is to adopt National Populist policies – maybe water them down, lighten them up a bit: National Populism lite.
+The only way establishment parties will be able to compete with national populism is to adopt national populist policies.
+Maybe water them down, lighten them up a bit: national populism lite.
 But that is a very important admission, because it means that the hegemony of globalism is over.
-Instead of debating about different forms of globalism, we will now be debating about different forms of National Populism.
+Instead of debating about different forms of globalism, we will not be debating about different forms of national populism.
 That creates an opportunity for ethnonationalists to enter political debates and win.